Aggie Parents and Family

 Your student can also give you permission when they assign you as a delegate.
 This action will allow the assigned delegate to act in behalf of a student at USU.
 A delegate is especially useful for, but not limited to, students who may be taking a leave of absence from the University for church or military service.
 If your student plans to take a leave of absence, a delegate can assist them in making a smooth transition back to USU upon their return.

 Your student can set up a securityphrase and assign delegates at: Id.usu.edu Problems?
 Call (435) 797-4357

 For more information about the privacy rights for students, go to www.usu.edu/registrar/htm/ferpa.

 Should my student have a job while in school?

 Most students work part time while attending USU.
 We recommend that students work no more than 20 hours per week while taking a full-time schedule.
-USU Career Services lists all on-campus employment opportunities, as well as many off-campus jobs at www.usu.edu/studemp.
+USU Career Services lists all on-campus employment opportunities, as well as many off-campus jobs on a website called Career AGGIE.
+You and your student can access Career AGGIE here: www.usu.edu/studemp.

 Is it hard to find a job in Logan?

 Depending on the time of year there may be several students competing for jobs.
 New jobs are posted daily on the student employment website called Career AGGIE.
 Most students can find a job that suits their needs, and there are several customer service and call-center companies who recruit USU students year-round.
 If your student is experiencing difficulty finding a job, encourage them to check the employment site daily and to remain optimistic.
 You might also encourage them to visit the Career Services office on campus for resume assistance and other helpful hiring tips.

 Is the USU campus safe?